Why Can't Some People Handle Opposing Viewpoints?

 Differences Are Good

-If we were all the same, we'd all have the same point of view, and sadly, there would be no HubPages because it wouldn't be needed.
+If we were all the same, we'd all have the same point of view, and sadly, this site and this article wouldn't exist because it wouldn't be needed.
 Everyone would know what everyone else thought, and gosh wouldn't the world be a boring place!

 Let's create an environment that embraces opposing viewpoints, that asks the tough questions, that answers the tough answers.
 Be real, be empathetic, and understand that you, they, we, are all part of a great network of consciousness.